openHPI/codeoceanR/README.md

 # teachers

+*Watch lesson 1.4 in the [fundamentals of programming](https://open.hpi.de/courses/hpi-dh-fprog2022/sections) course.*

 It takes a bit of effort to initialize interactive R coding exercises in openHPI / CodeOcean, but it's worth it.
 The mostly automatic system enables you to put most day-to-day focus on developing good exercises instead of grading them.